 If the legislature isn’t going to provide sufficient oversight over their own operations, then the State Auditor needs to do it.

-One academic who testified at a legislative hearing about this question said the proposed change would constitute “an unprecedented transfer of power from the people’s representatives into the Executive Branch,” but the position of State Auditor is also elected by the people and therefore represents them also represents them, and if they don’t like what the auditor does with the power to audit the legislature, then they can vote for someone else in the next election.
+One academic who testified at a legislative hearing about this question said the proposed change would constitute “an unprecedented transfer of power from the people’s representatives into the Executive Branch,” but the position of State Auditor is also elected by the people and therefore also represents them, and if they don’t like what the auditor does with the power to audit the legislature, then they can vote for someone else in the next election.

 The organization leading the campaign in favor of this question is headquartered in Massachusetts.
 The organization leading the campaign against is headquartered in Connecticut, and its web site doesn’t work as of September 20 when I checked.
 When there are red flags like that, you should pay attention to them.